Everything You Need To Know For Visiting Panajachel, Guatemala

-How to get to Panajachel, Guatemala?
+How to travel to Panajachel, Guatemala?

 Most people visit Panajachel from Antigua, Guatemala or San Pedro La Laguna.
 The ride to Lake Atitlán from Antigua scales innumerable hills, valleys, and mountains.
 Since most chicken bus drivers take tight turns at blood-curdling speeds, I recommend you booking a shared shuttle service.
 It is good to keep in mind that the chicken buses are faster, but not as safe as the shuttle buses.
 The shuttle services are usually more expensive, GUA -> PANA Q 165 and ANT -> PANA Q100, in comparison with the chicken buses, GUA -> PANA Q 30 and GUA – >PANA Q 40, but are more comfortable and most important, more safe!